deepakbackuply/softaculous_api/cpanel/guide/update_ins_ver_in_soft.md

 # Install Script via API

-This document explains how to ppdate installation version in Softaculous records using Softaculous API.
+This document explains how to update the installation version in Softaculous records using Softaculous API.

 ## via cURL